 I bought the above Gitzo series 3 CF GT3531 online second hand for under half the new retail price.
 Even though the tripod was advertised as in new mint condition, I asked if it had been used on beaches.
 Sand granules have a habit of slowly grinding everything to bits if not removed.
 On the first day of receiving the tripod, it was striped down and pulled apart.
 The sealing rings and cone collets had plenty of traces of beach sand.
 A soapy wash using a toothbrush and compressed air removed the granules.
 A closer inspection showed zero damage to moving parts.
 Buying second stuff has its risks, especially when some sellers lie about the product they're selling.
 The center extension stem and original hub was replaced with a super strong lightweight Markins hub.
 This made the tripod the perfect combo fit with the Wimberley WH-200 head.
 It was also smaller and lighter for offshore travel.
 This tripod setup is still being used IN THE 2020S.
 Rating 10/10

-Street Photography - Tripod DSLR Gear
+Still Photography - Tripod Assisted

 Looking for street locations within busy bustling areas can be at times challenging.
 The rewards are satisfying, if there's enough place and space.
 Finding early morning rush hour traffic in central Hanoi ended up at Bien bridge.
 On one of many walks through the city, I found the bridge off-ramp a good location for moped traffic.